 Driving a commercial motor vehicle (CMV) across the United States involves more than just steering a wheel – it requires a deep understanding of the intricate road rules, particularly compliance with federal hours of service (HOS) regulations.
-In this article, we will delve into the fundamentals of HOS compliance, exploring who must adhere to these rules, the specifics of HOS regulations for CMV drivers in the US, the necessity of electronic logging devices (ELDs), and the critical distinctions between HOS regulations in the US and Canada.
+In this article, we will delve into the fundamentals of HOS compliance, exploring who must follow these rules, the specifics of HOS regulations for CMV drivers in the US, the necessity for electronic logging devices (ELDs), and the distinctions between HOS regulations in the US and Canada.

 Do you have any questions?
 Talk to ELD Advisor: 650-405-3372 or Request Callback